paul-gomes/Twitter_data_analysis/README.md

 |            Messi           |             Ronaldo            |            Neymer            |

 #### Lexical Diversity
-Lexical diversity calculates how many different words that are used in the text.\s\s
+Lexical diversity calculates how many different words that are used in the text.</br>
 ![Lexical diversity of Messi, Ronaldo, Neymer](/image/lexical_diversity.png)
     Green - Messi, Blue - Ronaldo, Red - Neymer
 Lexical diversity = unique words/ total words.
 The more the lexical diversity is the more unique words have been used by the user.
 Y-axis is the lexical diversity in percentage for each tweets in X-axis.